 Detect over-optimized trading systems by performing statistical significance testing on your trading system or method using Market System Analyzer (MSA).
 Given the profit/loss history from a trading system or method, MSA will determine whether the system or method is likely to be profitable in the future.
-Market System Analyzer can be applied to any trading system or method regardless of market or time frame.
-Significance testing can be a powerful tool to aid in the development and testing of trading systems and methods.
+MSA can be applied to any trading system or method regardless of market or time frame.
+Significance testing can be a powerful tool to aid in the development and testing of trading systems and discretionary trading methods.

 What is a Significance Test?